mark-summerfield/uxf/rs/README.md

 ## Changes

+- 0.16.0 More progress towards pretty printing: but at the moment only compact output works (along with parsing of course).
 - 0.15.0 Changed uxf CLI to use subcommands: can now do compare, format, and lint (so dropped redundant uxfcmp).
 - 0.14.0 Implemented uxfcmp.